AdobeDocs/experience-manager-65.de-DE/help/sites-administering/config-video.md

 >[!NOTE]
 >
 >OOTB-Workflow-Modelle werden beim Aktualisieren der AEM-Instanz nicht beibehalten.
 Adobe empfiehlt, dass Sie OOTB-Workflow-Modelle kopieren, bevor Sie sie bearbeiten.
-Kopieren Sie z.
-B. das OOTB DAM Update Asset-Modell, bevor Sie im DAM Update Asset-Modell den Schritt FFmpeg Transcoding bearbeiten, um Videoprofilnamen auszuwählen, die vor der Aktualisierung vorhanden waren.
+For example, copy the OOTB [!UICONTROL DAM Update Asset] model before editing the FFmpeg Transcoding step in the [!UICONTROL DAM Update Asset] model to pick video-profile names that existed before the upgrade.
 Then, you can overlay the `/apps` node to let AEM retrieve the custom changes to the OOTB model.